JaronOrchard/CS519Project/README.md

-# CS519Project
-Visual Mining of Educational Interaction Data
+# Visual Mining of Educational Interaction Data

+Spring 2015 class project for CS 519 at the University of Illinois at Urbana-Champaign

+Jared Saul and G. Carl Evans